opendr-eu/opendr/docs/reference/continual-transformer-encoder.md

 CoTransEncLearner.infer(x)
 ```

-This method is used to perform classification of a video
+This method is used to perform classification of a video.
 Returns a `engine.target.Category` objects, where each holds a category.

 Parameters: